Fireplace Installation Cost

 Location

 Pricing is also affected by where you are in the United Kingdom.
-For example, prices for installing or removing a fireplace in London are two or three times higher than prices in the Midlands and Northern regions, so be prepared to pay more if you live there.
+For example, prices for installing or removing a fireplace in London are two or three times higher than prices in the midlands and northern regions, so be prepared to pay more if you live there.

 If you try to hire a contractor who lives outside their usual radius for work, the price could be increased by up to £50 depending on the individual or business, due to the additional travel required to get to your property.